 c) double shifts are sometimes needed to accommodate all the pupils putting tremendous pressure on teachers.

-e) HIV/AIDS is causing huge damage to the education system in many countries with teachers falling ill.
-In fact in many poor countries like Malawi and Zambia, AIDS is killing teachers faster than they can be replaced.
+e) HIV/AIDS has caused huge damage to the education system in many countries with teachers falling ill.
+In fact in many poor countries like Malawi and Zambia, AIDS was killing teachers faster than they could be replaced.
 Many children, too, are missing school because they have to look after parents or other relatives who are dying.

-This lack of educational opportunity is reflected in the fact that in the developing world today, according to UNESCO, there are 793m adults who are illiterate, 2/3 rds of them women.
+This lack of educational opportunity is reflected in the fact that in the developing world today, according to UNESCO, there are 775m adults who are illiterate, 2/3rds of them women.
 Today, in sub-Saharan Africa, more than half the adult population of the following 9 countries can neither read nor write.
-In Niger and Burkina Faso the literacy rate is only 29%, in Mali 31%, in Chad 34%, in Ethiopia 39%, in Guinea 41%, in Benin and Sierra Leone 42% and in Senegal 49%.
+In Niger the literacy rate is 19%, in Burkina Faso 29%, in Mali 31%, in Chad 34%, in Ethiopia 39%, in Guinea 41%, in Benin and Sierra Leone 42% and in Senegal 49%.

 If poor countries are going to start to advance education has to be at the very heart of development but too many governments are failing to seriously invest in their children's education.
 Currently, it seems, according to UNESCO, in 31 countries in sub-Saharan Africa more than 50% of the money spent on education is wasted because of poor schooling.
 In Nigeria, for example, according to Kevin Watkins, Executive Director of the Overseas Development Institute, 'the quality of education is woeful.
 Half of the children who get through 6 years of primary schooling emerge unable to read a simple sentence or add 2 digit numbers.
 There's a good reason for these outcomes.
 Most of Nigeria's teachers are unable to pass primary school exit tests.
-Add to this a chronic shortage of text books and you get a recipe for schooling without learing.'
-That is a criminal waste.
+And in October 2017, the state governor of Kaduna sacked 21,780 teachers, 2/3rds of the total, because they had failed to to score 75% or more in an examination paper for their 6 year old pupils.
+Add to this a chronic shortage of text books and you get a recipe for schooling without learning.'
+And this is 2021!

 At the World Education Forum held in Dakar in Senegal in 2000, 180 countries made a commitment to the effect that no country seriously committed to primary education for every child should be thwarted by lack of funds.
 This strong commitment made by some of the world's richest governments should have been a tremendous incentive for countries to act.
 The same theme of Universal Primary Education (UPE) was further boosted by the United Nations at the Millennium Summit in 2000 by its inclusion as one of several UN Millennium Development Goals to be reached by the end of 2015.
-And progress was made here for developing countries now spend, on average, 3.8% of their budgets on education compared to 2.9% in 1999.
-Despite recent successes, though, with 30m children still out of school a recent report by Social Watch, a think tank, on present trends, it will take sub-Saharan Africa until almost the end of the 21st century to achieve universal primary education.
+Moreover, this was further underlined again in the UN Sustainable Development Goals for 2030 with Goal 4 aiming to 'ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.'
+And limited progress is being made here for developing countries now spend, on average, 3.8% of their budgets on education compared to 2.9% in 1999.
+Despite recent successes, though, with 30m children still out of primary school a recent report by Social Watch, a think tank, on present trends, it will take sub-Saharan Africa until almost the end of this century to achieve universal primary education (UPE).